So how good is a security webcam that only costs $30? Surprisingly good.

 The camera also feature 2-way audio, allowing you to use the app to talk to a person near the camera.

 While the WyzeCam packs a lot of functionality, it is missing a few features.
 As I mentioned earlier, you cannot move the camera while you’re away… it is stationary.
-You also cannot specify specific zones of the image for motion alerting, just the sensitivity (low, medium and high).
-Also, there is no Apple HomeKit or IFTTT support at this time.
+You also cannot specify specific zones of the image for motion alerting, just the sensitivity (Update: The April 2018 firmware update adds motion detection zones).
+Also, there is no Apple HomeKit or IFTTT support at this time (Update: The May 2018 firmware update adds IFTTT support).

 Audio will always be included when recording to the Micro SD card or when a motion clip is saved to the cloud.
-You may want to keep that in mind if you plan to keep it running all the time inside your house.
+You may want to keep that in mind if you plan to keep it running all the time inside your house (Update: The April 2018 firmware update adds the ability to disable the mic).
 If you don’t want to save any anything to the cloud, be sure to disable the motion and sound alerting options.

 Unlike the Circle 2 camera, which only gives you 1 day of cloud storage, the Wyze camera gives you a full two weeks of motion storage in the cloud.
 You also have the option of using a Micro SD card — up to 32 GB — to record 24/7 locally.
 So even if your internet connection goes down, you still have a copy of your recordings.
 That’s another big advantage over the Logitech Circle 2 camera, which has no local storage option at this time.
 So while the Logitech Circle 2 constantly pushes you to their higher tier cloud storage options, the Wyze Cam functions are completely free (at launch, there is not even an option to upgrade yet).